Services Pricing Work Studio Team Blog Contact Start a project

 If not, it is not a logo.
 It is a mood board fragment.

 It must survive poor lighting, small screens, fast thumbs, cheap print, profile-photo cropping, favicon reduction, and the indignity of being placed next to competitors.
-This is why simplicity matters, but simplicity alone is not enough.
-A plain word in a plain typeface may be clean, but it may also be invisible.
+This is why simplicity matters — but simplicity alone is not enough.
+A plain word in a plain typeface may be clean, and it may also be invisible.

 The goal is not minimalism.
 The goal is recoverable distinctiveness.